davcri/advent-of-code-2023/README.md

 Puzzle 2 seems doable using a more math approach: instead of expanding the matrix it should be better to store the "expansion value" in the tile and then use it to calculate the correct path length.

+### Day 12

+I'm getting some AoC fatigue: doing puzzles after 8h of daily work is not a breeze.

+However I managed to get 1 star with some help from ChatGPT see...